BenPapple/gordo/README.md

 # Gordo Port Scanner
-Basic port scanner for TCP.
+A Port scanner for TCP written in Go.

 # Flags
 -a "enable all ports scan"